ucsb-cs16/w19/backup_lab/lab05.md

 * Your submission should be on-time.
 If you miss the deadline, you are subject to getting a zero

-Commit and push the latest version of your code on github
+Commit and push the latest version of your code on GitHub

 **Grading Rubric**

-Points from gradescope automatic grading:
+Points from Gradescope automatic grading:

 <table border="1">
 <tr>